simp/pupmod-simp-simp_docker/README.md

 Docker, and to not set up Docker in a way that would not make sense to anyone using Docker on other platforms.

-It currently supports installing Docker through the RedHat provided `docker` package (reccomended) or the Docker provided `docker-ce` package.
+It currently supports installing Docker through the RedHat-provided `docker` package (recommended) or the Docker-provided `docker-ce` package.

 The meat of this module is to provide SIMP-specific defaults for the very good upstream [puppetlabs/docker](https://github.com/puppetlabs/puppetlabs-docker)